carlosdelsol/MEAN-Boot/docs/install.md

 If you require Bootstrap, it can be installed from the [Bootstrap downloads](http://getbootstrap.com/getting-started/) page.

-### Less
+### Sass

+Make sure you have [Ruby](#ruby) installed before proceeding.
+Bring up a terminal and type `sass --version`.
-If Less is installed it should return a version number at or above 3.3.x.
+If Sass is installed it should return a version number at or above 3.3.x.
 If you don't see any errors, proceed to check for [gulp](#gulp).
-If you need to install Less, see the command-line instructions on the [Less installation]((http://lesscss.org/#using-less-installation) page.
+If you need to install Sass, see the command-line instructions on the [Sass installation](http://sass-lang.com/install) page.

 ### Gulp